CivicActions/open-practice/open-requirements-library/Drupal-Certified.md

 ## License

-This document is licensed under the Creative Commons Zero license.
+This document is licensed under a Creative Commons Zero license (public domain).
 No rights are reserved.
 Edit and distribute this document to your own needs.

  [https://creativecommons.org/publicdomain/zero/1.0/](https://creativecommons.org/publicdomain/zero/1.0/)